 It’s also worth noting that viruses and bacteria can cause cancer.
 The human papillomavirus (HPV) is a sexually transmitted virus that can cause cervical cancer in women.
 The hepatitis B virus (HBV) can cause liver cancer.
 The Epstein-Barr virus has been linked to Hodgkin lymphoma.
 And the human immunodeficiency virus (HIV) can lead to Kaposi’s sarcoma, a type of cancer that affects the skin and lymph nodes.
 While these are all important considerations, it’s important to remember that the vast majority of cancers are not caused by viruses or bacteria.

-In conclusion, there is no one definitive answer to what the biggest cause of cancer is.
+In conclusion, there is no one definitive answer to what the most significant cause of cancer is.
 However, there are several factors that can contribute to an individual's risk of developing cancer.
 These include genetics, lifestyle choices, and environmental factors.
+Learn more about the cause of cancer here.